Postgraduate Certificate in Applied Data Science

 Formal lectures are the principal teaching method, but these frequently incorporate practical sessions, for example in programming, and also group exercises carried out in class.
 There is a large element of practical coursework which students carry out in their own time; some of these coursework assignments are carried out in groups.
 Each student also undertakes an individual work-based project which is jointly supervised by a member of staff and someone from the student’s employer.
 The project provides an opportunity for students to investigate in depth an aspect of data analysis that particularly interests them and provide an opportunity for the learner to demonstrate and apply their newly acquired knowledge of computational thinking through a project that will align with their interests and business objectives of the organisation.

-The programme consists of two compulsory modules and a project module.
+The programme consists of two compulsory taught modules and a project module.
+For more detail on the timetable, see programme handbook.